innovationgarage/hackathon_2018-opendoor/README.md

 Simple mechanical trigger for opening the office door.
+Does not taps into the current system.
+It is just an external physical actuator.

 # Hardware
 * Wemos D1 ESP8266 - https://www.ebay.com/itm/ESP8266-ESP12-NodeMcu-Lua-WeMos-D1-Mini-WiFi-Develop-Kit-Development-Board-TE441/272435177267?hash=item3f6e66e733:g:I3YAAOSwjB9a4C1d